-- Microsoft Office Specialist Certifications for Word, Excel, Access, and PowerPoint - Installing, Configuring, and Administrating Microsoft Windows XP Professional - Certified Professional Secretary (CPS)
+- •Microsoft Office Specialist Certifications for Word, Excel, Access, and PowerPoint - •Installing, Configuring, and Administrating Microsoft Windows XP Professional - •Certified Professional Secretary (CPS)

-Best of all, Jackson State is a testing center for all certification exams listed above (except CPS) and Jackson State students will receive as much as 60% discount on the cost of testing.
+Best of all, Jackson State is a testing center for all certification exams listed above (except CPS) and Jackson State students will receive as much as a 60% discount on the cost of testing.

 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.
+The Associate of Applied Science in Business and Management Technology is accredited by the Association of Collegiate Business Schools and Programs.